Ray Perkins (defensive end): Edmonton Eskimos

 In 1988, he signed with the Edmonton Eskimos of the Canadian Football League.
 On July 6, he was released before the start of the season.

 Cleveland Browns

 In 1989, he signed as a free agent with the Cleveland Browns.
 On July 5, he was released before the start of the season.

 Personal life

-Perkins works as the assistant principal of athletics, activities and facilities at Tolleson Union High School.
+Before working as an assistant principal, he was an assistant coach and speaker for Phoenix Christian Highschool.
+Perkins now works as the assistant principal of athletics, activities and facilities at Tolleson Union High School.